-Historic talks begin today at the United Nations in New York that may lead to a world free of nuclear weapons.
-Quaker Tim Wallis will be observing and will report here his daily highlights.
+There are high expectations that historic talks at the United Nations in New York will lead to a world free of nuclear weapons.
+Tim Wallis, Peace and Disarmament Programme Manager, is observing and reports here his daily highlights.

 Highlights of the action

 Thursday 6 July

 Wednesday 5 July

 This morning Tim was part of an interfaith vigil outside the UN in front of a wall with the following quote engraved on it: "They shall beat their swords into ploughshares, and their spears into pruning hooks.
 Nation shall not lift up sword against nation, neither shall they learn war any more."
 (Isaiah 2.4)